-Laura’s interest in physiology goes right back to childhood summers spent exploring rock pools, collecting shells and listening to oystercatchers in Galloway, Scotland.
+Laura’s interest in physiology goes back to childhood summers spent exploring rock pools, collecting shells and listening to oystercatchers in Galloway, Scotland.
 Living by the wind and tides she learned to sail, and wondered why everyone’s lips went purple when they got cold?

+Laura has had a long (35+ years) and varied career as an academic and educator.
+As a senior lecturer and director of studies in one of the biggest colleges in the UK, she led and coordinated teams of lecturers who have introduced and delivered innovative programmes including Combined Arts and Sciences degree programmes, Access to Medicine, Access to healthcare practice, Foundation degrees and Health & Well-being degrees.
 For the last 20 years, Laura has focused on teaching and training of frontline healthcare professionals including Advanced Practitioners, nurses, midwives, Operating Department Practitioners (ODPs) and paramedics.
-Her unique approach to explaining the components of health and well-being is therefore holistic, person-centred and based on sound scientific principles.
 She was an early member of the Education & Teaching theme group of The Physiological Society and helped to establish the Bioscience in Nursing education (BiNE) group of the Higher Education Academy.

-Now semi-retired, Laura works part-time at the University of East Anglia (UEA), and is a Fellow of the Higher Education Academy and Fellow of the International Stress Management Association (ISMA).
-This means her writing and teaching are always based on the most up to date evidence from science.
+Now semi-retired to focus on writing and podcasting, Laura is an Associate Tutor at the University of East Anglia (UEA).
+She is a Fellow of the Higher Education Academy and Fellow of the International Stress Management Association (ISMA).
+Her unique approach to explaining the components of health and well-being is holistic, person-centred and based on sound scientific principles.

 Living in Norfolk with her partner, Laura is a member of a large extended family.
 When she’s not working or writing, she plays golf, knits, makes bread and potters in the garden to recharge her batteries.
 Camping takes her further afield; she loves to travel and explore new places.
 She still returns to the beaches and rock pools of Galloway every year.